 - We Are All America: This multi-sector national coalition mobilizes and aligns community organizations to work for local and state pro-refugee policies in accord with a national vision, helping train refugees as civic leaders to speak out in support.

 - FIRM: In response to the 1996 Welfare Reform Act, the Center for Community Change created the National Campaign for Jobs and Income Support.
-CHIRLA’s push to include immigration led to creation of the Fair Immigration Reform Movement (FIRM).
+CHIRLA’s push to include immigration led to the creation of the Fair Immigration Reform Movement (FIRM).

 - National Partnership for New Americans (NPNA): In 2010, NPNA was founded by 12 of the country’s largest statewide immigrant advocacy organizations.
-This partnership helps provide large scale services from, naturalization to voter registration and other immigration related services.
+This partnership helps provide large-scale services from, naturalization to voter registration and other immigration-related services.

 - National Domestic Workers Alliance: In 2007, the National Domestic Workers Alliance was founded to advocate and promote the right of domestic workers in the US.